rohitbadyal23/Profiles_API/README.md

 # Created a REST API using Django, Django REST Framework, Python, Vagrant, VirtualBox and deployed to a AWS server.

 # This project can:
-# Create and update user profiles
+  Create and update user profiles,
-# Login and authenticate
+  Login and authenticate,
-# Post status updates
+  Post status updates and
-# View status update feeds
+  View status update feeds